FAQ about our German lessons

 1. Do I need to commit to a certain number of lessons when learning German with you?

-4. Do you offer German lessons near me or are any of your German tutors near me?
+4. Do you offer German lessons near me, or are any of your German tutors near me?

 5. Should I opt for private or group lessons?
 What is the biggest difference between them?

-The biggest difference between one-on-one German lessons and learning in a small group is the intensity of the teaching you receive.
-We all know that it's relatively easy to stay quiet in a class room setting if you don't want to contribute to the lesson.
+The most significant difference between one-on-one German lessons and learning in a small group is the intensity of the teaching you receive.
+We all know that it's relatively easy to stay quiet in a classroom setting if you don't want to contribute to the lesson.
 This is not possible in private lessons where the focus is on you.
 While this might sound scary, this is how you learn most effectively.
 That's why students progress more quickly through private lessons than group classes.
-On average, you can cut down the time it takes to become fluent in German by more than half in one-to-one tutorials when compared to a class of 10 or more students, and by more than a third compared to my smaller group classes with a maximum number of 5 participants.
+On average, you can cut down the time it takes to become fluent in German by more than half in one-to-one tutorials compared to a class of 10 or more students and by more than a third compared to my smaller group classes with a maximum of 5 participants.
 The ideal compromise for many of my students are my intensive German courses that allow you to learn German fast, while being less expensive than private tuition.
 You'll find more information on my intensive German courses here.

 6. Do you work with a book or any specific material?